georgekhananaev/youtube-video-editor-api-uploader/README.md

 ## How to use?
-1. Create YouTube App at: https://console.cloud.google.com, I will upload complete video soon.
+1. Create YouTube App at: https://console.cloud.google.com, I will upload complete video tutorial soon.
 2. Download client_secrets.json file from google, place it in the root folder.
 <br/><br/>
 Note: All file locations, directories, video details can be edited in videoDetails.py